MathematicGuy/RemoteObsidian/Artificial Intelligence/SIC - Artificial Intelligence Foundations Machine Learning.md

 **False Positive**: a stop will lead to an arrest but it doesn't.
 **False Negative**: a stop will not lead to an arrest but it does.

-Ways to handle imbalanced datasets
+Ways to handle imbalanced datasets (use this to increase Model Accuracy)
 - Precision
 - Recall
 - F1 score

 **Precision and Recall**
 ![[Pasted image 20240723211519.png]]

+**Recall**: another way to measure accuracy and highlight your model's sensitivity.
 ![[Pasted image 20240723211544.png]]

 ![[Pasted image 20240723211644.png]]

 **Area Under the ROC Curve**
 > measures accuracy and visualizes how well the predictions are ranked across true positive and false positive rates.

 ### Confusion matrix
 > Show the accuracy of your model.
+So that you know what to improve
 > And it Not a metric.
-It's a table showing a summary of the prediction results for a classification model.
+It's a table **showing a summary of the prediction results for a classification model.**

 ![[Pasted image 20240723212159.png]]

 ![[Pasted image 20240723212208.png]]

 ### Exploring Common Regression Metrics